fabio-miranda/fabio-miranda.github.io/courses/cs524-fall-2024/cs524-fall-2024-syllabus.md

 ### General Information

 #### Class Meeting Information
 We will meet in-person in EVL's [Continuum room](https://www.evl.uic.edu/location), at the time indicated in the schedule of classes.
-Please read the [evaluation](#evaluation-and-grading) section for details on attendance.
+Please read the [evaluation](#evaluation-and-grading) section for details on attendance, and [important notes](#important-notes) for key points.
 Office hours will be held via Zoom.

 Piazza will be the main platform for instructor / student communication, please check Blackboard for the invitation link.
 Zoom meeting information will be posted on Piazza.